 - 12.001 Psychology I

 - 12.042 Psychology IIA

 - 12.052 Basic Psychological Processes II

 - 12.062 Complex Psychological Processes II

-12.152 Research Methods II
+- 12.152 Research Methods II

-A total value of 8 Level III units of Psychology including 12.153 Research Methods IIIA from Group A and at least three subjects from Group B (see Table 1).
+A total value of 8 Level III units of Psychology including 12.153 Research Methods IIIA from Group A and at least one subject from each of Groups B, C and D (see Table 1).
 Additionally, students intending to take the research alternative in Psychology Level IV Honours are required to include 12.163 Research Methods IIIB from Group A (see Table 1).

-(In special cases, the Head of the School of Psychology or his representative may approve of the substitution of any other appropriate course or equivalent units), and

-12.004 Psychology IV.
+(In special cases, the Head of the School of Psychology or his representative may approve of the substitution of any other appropriate course or equivalent units), and 12.004 Psychology IV.